liv7c/devblog/posts/exploring-generics-and-generic-constraints.md

 }
 ```

 If you have `strict` enabled in your `tsconfig`,  the code above will cause a type error.
-It will tell you that `value` has the implicit `any` type.
-The first approach to fixing this issue is to make `value` an `any` type.
+It will tell you that `value` has the implicit type of `any`.
+The first approach to fixing this issue is to make `value` an `any` type explicitly.

 ```typescript
 function identity(arg: any) {